compulim/generator-azure-web-app/README.md

 Build the website, run `npm run build`.
 Then under `dist/iisapp/`, run `node server.js`.

 The directory `dist/iisapp/` contains everything that need to run the production server, including minified HTML files and assets.
-It can be directly copied to production server to run.
+It can be copied to production server to run.

 For load-balancing and scalability, it is recommended to use a process lifecycle manager to manage the server process.
 For example, [PM2](https://www.npmjs.com/package/pm2).